Limit Theorems For Non-Hermitian Ensembles

-\\ Consequently, \\ \end{remark} \begin{theorem} Let $A$ denote a $N \times N$ matrix from the complex Ginibre ensemble.
+\begin{theorem} Let $A$ denote an $N \times N$ matrix from the complex Ginibre ensemble.
 The right tail distribution of the minimum of moduli $r_{min}^{(N)}(A)$ converges to the Weibull distribution with shape parameter $\kappa = 4$ and scale parameter $\lambda = k^{\frac{1}{k}}$ as $N$ goes to infinity, i.e., for large $r$,